Tiny Toon Adventures: How I Spent My Vacation: Reception

-Reviews ranged from positive to mixed.
+The film received mixed-to-positive reviews from critics.
 Giving three out of four bones, the VideoHound's Golden Movie Retriever highlighted the parodies in the film, and noted that "Parents will be [as] equally entertained [as children] by the level of humor and fast-paced action".
 Film critic Leonard Maltin gave the film two and a half stars out of four, saying the film was "[e]pisodic", but praised the voice cast, songs and "funny business".
 TV Guide called the film a "firecracker", citing the film's many jokes.
 The book Videos for Kids: The Essential, Indispensable Parent's Guide to Children's Movies on Video praised the "tongue-in-cheek humor" and celebrity caricatures but issued warning to parents, stating that the film may not be appropriate for "children too young to identify satire" because the characters in the film "are rude and combative" and may not be positive role models.
 Videos for Kids still concluded that the film "should provide an enjoyable viewing experience for the whole family".
 Dennis Hunt of the Los Angeles Times said that the format of a direct-video film was "unusual", but that some parts of the film were "hilarious", especially the scenes which make fun of Walt Disney World.
 Since its release, How I Spent My Vacation has been rated as one of the "Top 20 (U.S.-Produced) Direct-to-Video Animated Films" by The Animated Movie Guide.

 Rating the film a "C+" overall, Steve Daly of Entertainment Weekly noted that while the film was "superior to most TV fare", he called the film a "pandering kidvid make-over" of the Looney Tunes cartoons on which Tiny Toons was based, saying the characters were immature and the content was "fast without being funny".
 A 1992 issue of the Video Watchdog was particularly critical, calling the film "a mixed bag" that "sacrificed (...) a cohesive plot for an outline that allows various teams of characters to come up with four stories."
 The magazine also questioned the point of using characters heavily based on the classic Looney Tunes characters instead of using the classic characters themselves.

 The VHS release was one of the highest selling videos in the United states; on the Billboard charts, the video ranked 12th in sales in April 1992.
 In May 1992, How I Spent My Vacation rose to 9th in video sales.
 On July 18, 1992, How I Spent My Vacation had been on Billboard Magazine's 40 "Top Video Sales" for 16 weeks.
 On June 27, 1992, the film was ranked the 5th highest on Billboard's "Top Kid Video".
 On February 6, 1993, How I Spent My Vacation had been on the "Top Kid Video" list for 41 weeks.
 While it did not state the revenue of the film, the Toronto Star stated that the film sold so well that Warner Bros. decided to release videos of Tiny Toon Adventures episodes.